 No one will have zero fraud.
 The only way of having zero fraud is not selling at all.
 That's not a good idea.

 Another common mistake or pitfall, I guess, is to disregard the possibility of being targeted by fraudsters.
 Meaning, I sell this product that is very riskless so let me not put any fraud prevention policy here because nobody will want to buy these products.
-Well, we know that everything that can be somehow used in a fraud process.
+Well, we know everything that can be somehow used in a fraud process.
 If not reselling the product or the service at least.
 We've seen fraud even in donations.
 Why?
 Because fraudsters can tell if you have no fraud prevention policy at all.
 The fraudster will use your website to test credit cards before going into something somewhere else where they want to make a bigger fraud.
 So, disregarding the possibility of being targeted by fraud is definitely a mistake you should not commit.

 The third is, I guess, choosing a single tool, choosing a single piece of technology and just believing that it's going to be the silver bullet, the solution for all your problems, the one size fits all solution There's no silver bullet, there's no one size fits all.
 It's always a combination.
 A decent and effective fraud prevention strategy is always a combination of multiple factors, multiple technologies.
 One could say I will implement biometry in my website, and now I'm free from fraud.
 We know how many ways of deceiving a biometry process are out there in the market.
 Please do not assume you will have a single solution that will solve every problem.
-In the same light You shouldn't have a static solution.
+In the same light, You shouldn't have a static solution.
 Those are my rules, those are my policies, this is my strategy.
 I'm not changing at all.
-Fraud is a very dynamic phenomenon, and the fraud prevention shouldn't be expected to be static at all.
+Fraud is a very dynamic phenomenon, and fraud prevention shouldn't be expected to be static at all.
 It should be always unfolding and adapting to the new trends as always.

 Rafael offered a lot of insight about how enterprise ecommerce merchants can meet new online shoppers where they are while shopping online, maybe something new and uncertain for them.
-Merchants can take the measures mentioned to retain shoppers and build our loyalty to shop online over time.
+Merchants can take the measures mentioned to retain shoppers and build their loyalty to shop online over time.
 If you want to take a deeper dive into this topic, you can visit our website at ClearSale.
 It's also linked in the description of this podcast along with other resources to get you started.
 Thanks again for listening to Gateway to Ecommerce.
 If you like what you heard today, be sure to stay connected and subscribe or follow on all major platforms like Apple, Spotify, or Google Podcasts.
-And if you have a question or would like for us to cover a topic, email us at firstname.lastname@example.org, we would love to hear from you.
+And if you have a question or would like for us to cover a topic, email us at email@example.com, we would love to hear from you.
 And to learn how to prevent ecommerce fraud visit our website.
 We have a ton of resources dedicated to the topic that can help you on your journey to ecommerce.
 Until next time!